robert-koch-institut/mex-drop/README.md

   - use env `pyenv local mex`
   - run `make install`
 - on windows, see https://python-poetry.org/docs/managing-environments
-  - install `python3.11` in your the preferred way
+  - install `python3.11` in your preferred way
   - go to repo root
   - run `.\mex.bat install`